nuxeo-sandbox/nuxeo-kibana-demo/README.md

 ```

 * Auto
-Let the script guess the kibana version to install as well as the host name for the apache config
+Let the script guess the kibana version to install as well as the host name for the apache config.
+This will request the password you want for the `kibana` user.

 ```
 chmod 777 auto.sh